determined-ai/determined/docs/setup-cluster/k8s/resource-caps.rst

 ===================================

 -  Endpoint: ``/api/v1/namespace-bindings/bulk-auto-create``

 -  Description: Use this endpoint to auto-create namespace bindings for all specified workspaces.

 -  Details: Pass the workspace IDs fetched from the previous endpoint into this endpoint.
-It will auto-create namespace bindings for clusters that do not have an explicit binding.
+For each workspace, it will auto-create namespace bindings for clusters that do not have an explicit binding.

 -  Example: If workspace W1 has a default binding for cluster A and is bound to namespace N1 for cluster B, this endpoint will only auto-create a namespace and bind it for cluster A.